-Thanks to rapidly advancing education technology, it’s now possible to get a Master of Psychology online without commuting to a college campus.
+Thanks to rapidly advancing education technology, it’s now possible to get a master’s degree in psychology online without commuting to a college campus.
 Psychology is a richly diverse field packed with career opportunities in various industries benefiting from knowledge of the human mind and behavior.
 Declaring an undergraduate major in psychology can unlock jobs from business to counseling and education.
-However, advancing into clinical, research, and administrative roles often requires at least a master of psychology.
+However, advancing into clinical, research and administrative roles often requires at least a master of psychology.
 Online master’s degrees in psychology allow human services professionals to pursue additional training without disrupting their full-time career.
 Whether leading to a Master of Arts (M.A.) or Master of Science (M.S.), online psychology programs will progress your understanding of mental health principles.

 Online Master of Psychology Curriculum

 Online master’s programs in psychology will take students two to four years for completing up to 60 credits of graduate studies.
 Curricula typically begins with initial courses related to statistics, research methods, human development, psychopathology, personality and social behavior.
 Some online colleges solely offer a degree for general psychology, but most grant different concentrations.
 Popular specialty areas include clinical psychology, school psychology, health psychology, industrial/organizational psychology, forensic psychology and neuroscience, according to the American Psychological Association.
 All coursework will be delivered online, but field practicum and internships are usually required.
 Online universities generally will arrange hands-on training in each student’s local community.
 For research-oriented degrees, completing a master’s thesis project may be mandatory, too.

 Reasons to Study Psychology Online